fallaciousreasoning/backbutton-mediaquery/explainer.md

 It is believed that Twitter is leaning into this, to make their application seem more native.

-Normally, we would hesitate to recommend user-agent detection, however, in this situation it does seem appropriate as the intended behavior is "Display a back button if the system doesn't provide one *OR* if the operating system is Android."
-As developers are explicitly thinking about Android, it's not unreasonable to mention it in code.
+Normally, we would hesitate to recommend user-agent detection, however, in this situation it does seem appropriate, as the intended behavior is "Display a back button if the system doesn't provide one *OR* if the operating system is Android."
+As developers are explicitly thinking about Android, it's not unreasonable to explicitly mention it in code.

-An alternative would be to have user-agents always return `navigation-controls: none` on Android, under the assumption that apps will always wish to show controls on Android.
+An alternative would be to suggest user-agents always return `navigation-controls: none` on Android, under the assumption that apps will always wish to show controls on Android.
 However, this might be overly broad.

 ## Questions and Concerns

 ### Why isn't this a JavaScript API?
-There are a number of reasons this isn't a JavaScript API.
+- Doesn't require JavaScript to be enabled to work.
 - We don't want to prescribe how developers do things; as a media query you can access this API from CSS or JavaScript.
 - An API of the form
     ```js